Sue Dibny: Death

-52

 During the 52 series, a Kryptonian cult attempts to revive Sue from the dead.
-They attract the attention of a now depowered Ralph Dibny by spray-painting the Kryptonian word for resurrection (the Superman symbol, inverted) on her tombstone.
+They attract the attention of a now depowered Ralph Dibny by spray-painting the Kryptonian word for resurrection (an inverted Superman logo) on her tombstone.
 Ralph and a team of heroes infiltrate the resurrection ceremony.
 Convinced that the ceremony is a hoax, Ralph and the others attack the temple, which subsequently catches on fire.
 However, Ralph is convinced that the resurrection is not a hoax when a seemingly animated straw representation of Sue crawls towards Ralph uttering his name.
-Although this straw version of Sue Dibny is destroyed in the fire, Ralph survives and vows to complete Sue's resurrection.
-However, a later issue revealed that it was Felix Faust who animated the dummy with his powers, and Ralph was aware of Faust's deception but pretends to believe that it was really his wife in order to get close to the villain and his master, Neron.
+Although this straw version of Sue is destroyed in the fire, Ralph survives and vows to complete Sue's resurrection.
+A later issue revealed that it was Felix Faust who animated the dummy with his powers, and Ralph was aware of Faust's deception but pretends to believe that it was really his wife in order to get close to the villain and his master, Neron.
+After Ralph Dibny is killed by Neron, he reunites with Sue in the afterlife, having cast a spell that ensured they would remain together.

-In the final issue of 52, Sue reappeared alongside Ralph, both as ghosts (he had used a magic artifact to ensure that they would be together in the afterlife), inside of a school where a paranormal event has occurred.
-Her final line is "Honey, your nose is twitching".

-One Year Later

-In Batman and the Outsiders #5, it is revealed (after appearing unknown in the previous two issues) that Ralph and Sue have gained or discovered the ability to possess human bodies, like the ability of Boston Brand, AKA Deadman.

-Reign in Hell

-Sue and Ralph, in their ghostly forms, appear before Doctor Occult with news of the war brewing in Hell.
-Sent by Giovanni Zatara, who as a member of the Hell Resistance Movement hopes to take advantage of the war, they ask Doctor Occult to aid him in his plan.
-They then dissipate and leave him to make his decision.

-Blackest Night

 In Blackest Night #0, Black Hand is seen in a graveyard approaching the graves of Sue Dibny and her husband Ralph.
-They are revealed as members of the Black Lantern Corps when they attack Hawkgirl and Hawkman; killing the two heroes by ripping their hearts out.
-Sue, Ralph and the Hawks later join Firestorm and Martian Manhunter in attacking the Flash and Green Lantern.
-The fight is interrupted by the arrival of the Indigo Tribe, who use their powers to remove Sue and Ralph's rings and blast them to dust.
-After the "Blackest Night" crisis, the Flash looks around to see if Ralph and Sue were among those resurrected by the White Entity only to be told by Green Lantern they were not coming back.
+Their bodies are resurrected as members of the Black Lantern Corps and kill Hawkgirl and Hawkman by ripping their hearts out.
+Sue, Ralph, and the Hawks later join Firestorm and Martian Manhunter in attacking the Flash and Green Lantern.
+The fight is interrupted by the arrival of the Indigo Tribe, who use their powers to remove Sue and Ralph's rings and kill them.